Skip to Content

 The rest of this ‘article’ is about common issues and problems you will face at some point.
 Better be prepared and read on.

-Removing a Stuck Hardware Bolt From a Skateboard
+How To Remove Stuck Hardware From a Skateboard?

 Your other options are use an elastic band on top of the flathead and see if this allows get it out.
 You can also use a 3/8 socket and ratchet.